gabitephnadze-cpu/chart/README.md

-This code generates 500 random names
+This code converts kilometers to miles and miles to kilometers.